MicrosoftDocs/VBA-Docs/api/Access.Application.CloseCurrentDatabase.md

 # Application.CloseCurrentDatabase method (Access)

-You can use the **CloseCurrentDatabase** method to close the current database, either a Microsoft Access database or an Access project (.adp) from another application that has opened a database through Automation.
+Use the **CloseCurrentDatabase** method to close the current database, either a Microsoft Access database or an Access project (.adp) from another application that has opened a database through Automation.

 ## Syntax